 - Lists a variety of survivorship resources related to support, finances, legal, etc.

-Families with children under age 18 in active cancer treatment in the contiguous U.S.
+Families with children under age 18 in active cancer treatment in the U.S.

 To ensure all children can access life-saving cancer treatment by helping them travel from home to the hospital.

-- Provides help with travel to the hospital (must be at least 60 miles from home) to parents with demonstrated financial need, whose child is under 18 years old and in active cancer treatment
+- Provides help with travel to the hospital to parents with demonstrated financial need, whose child is under 18 years old and in active cancer treatment

 Open to all cancer patients, bone marrow donors, and bone marrow recipients who are ambulatory and not in need of medical support while traveling.
 Eligibility is not based on financial need, and patients may travel as often as necessary.